Japan's strict COVID rules prompt German firms to rethink business ties | DW | 04.02.2022

 "Japanese customer companies expect that kind of service and that is why they chose to work with German firms, while the German side wants to fulfill its commitments," he said, "but it is just impossible now."

-German companies estimate they have lost business to the tune of €100 million over the last two years due to Japan's entry ban.
+German companies estimate that they have lost business to the tune of €100 million ($114.6 million) over the past two years because of Japan's entry ban.

-The longer the ban stays in place, the more business that will be lost, said Schuermann.
+The longer the ban stays in place, the more business that will be lost, Schuermann said.

-Japanese partner firms cannot afford to delay projects and will look for an alternative solution involving domestic companies, he explained.
+Japanese partner firms cannot afford to delay projects and will look for an alternative solution involving domestic companies, he said.

-Trade between the two economic giants is enormous and, at least until the outbreak of the coronavirus in the early months of 2020, was growing.
+Trade between Germany and Japan is enormous and, at least until the outbreak of the coronavirus in the early months of 2020, was growing.

 Germany is the top European exporter to Japan, with trade valued at €38.6 billion ($42.3 billion) a year before the global health crisis, while German direct investment into Japan came to €15.6 billion a year.